 New Construction and Slowing Demand

 While a spike in demand for Brooklyn and Manhattan apartments caused some increases this summer, rent hikes have all but ground to a halt.
-A larger portion of those leases came with concessions like a free month’s rent, however, from landlords eager to fill vacancies.
+A more significant portion of those leases came with concessions like a free month’s rent, however, from landlords eager to fill vacancies.
 Vacancy rates throughout the city have reached 11%, causing some experts to predict further stagnation in major markets throughout the city.
-The New York Times dubbed 2017 the Year of the Renter and the Wall Street Journal has predicted that vacancies will soar with the city.
-While the city’s population continues to increase, job growth has been slow and it seems new construction is beginning to outpace demand as new units come online daily.
+The New York Times dubbed 2017 the Year of the Renter, and the Wall Street Journal has predicted that vacancies will soar with the city.
+While the city’s population continues to increase, job growth has been slow, and it seems new construction is beginning to outpace demand as new units come online daily.
 It’s a simple matter of supply versus demand.

 Landlords Using Concessions to Attract Tenants